Analyzers are composed of a single Tokenizer

 logical name can be used to configure a default analyzer that will be

-used just when indexing, and the
+used just when searching (the

 Analyzers can be aliased to have several registered lookup names